RagnarB83/ash-documentation/docs/_build/html/_sources/module_highlevel_workflows.rst.txt

 Instead of using a single DLPNO threshold we here calculate DLPNO-CCSD(T) energies using 2 PNO tresholds and extrapolate to the PNO-limit.
 Finally we set T1 keyword to True which will tell ORCA to do a more accurate iterative triples DLPNO-CCSD(T1) approximation.

-For additional examples on using CC_CBS_Theory on real-world systems and showing real data see:  :doc:`Highlevel_CC_CBS_workflows`
+For additional examples on using ORCA_CC_CBS_Theory on real-world systems and showing real data see:  :doc:`Highlevel_CC_CBS_workflows`

 ##############################